Empowering everyday innovation to build a more adaptive business

 Encourage your employees to use Google Calendar to block out Focus Time devoted to activities that support innovation, such as trends research or conceptual development.

 Help your teams find their preferred tools for individual and collective work as well as same-time and staggered collaboration.
-Interactive tools like Jamboard and Miro in Google Meet can enhance real-time working sessions.
+Interactive tools like Jamboard and Miro in Google Meet can enhance real-time working sessions (Editorial note: Jamboard is winding down in 2024, learn more).
 And setting up a dedicated innovation Space lets each person participate on their own time, when it’s best for them.

 Adopt an iterative approach.
 Building a creative culture takes time, and it’s an ongoing, multi-step process — much like creating a new product.
 First, you implement practices that unleash creativity.
 Once you’ve surfaced a set of good ideas, you identify the best ones to move into development.
 Finally, you put those ideas to the test, launching and fine-tuning them based on the available data and user feedback.
 If they’re working, you refine and scale; if they’re not, it might be time to cut your losses and learn from the failure.
 The same methodology is applicable to daily innovation.
 Sometimes a discovery can benefit the whole organization, so periodically examine people’s individual creative pursuits to determine if any of their breakthroughs should become standard practice.